 greyish blue, usually with a dark quill.
 They have the normal dark eye with

 white iris ring, and grey feet and legs.
-The body colour has been reduced
+Originally the body colour was been reduced

 to about ½ the strength of normal, and the cheek patches are pale

-The spots and barring of dilutes is pale grey, the wings are
+The spots and barring of the original dilutes was pale grey, the wings were

 yellowish or whitish with very pale grey markings.
 The long tail